open-telemetry/opentelemetry-php/docs/upgrading.md

 This can be changed by setting the temporality preference via `OTEL_METRIC_TEMPORALITY_PREFERENCE` environment variable.
 Possible values are `cumulative`, `delta`, or `lowmemory`.

-If the SDK is configured programmatically, the default temporality is `Cumulative`.
+If the SDK is configured programmatically, an exporter should provide an `AggregationTemporalitySelectorInterface`.
+The SDK-provided implementations are `AggregationTemporalitySelector::alwaysCumulative()`, `::deltaPreferred()`, and `::lowMemory()`.
+The default selector is `cumulative`.

 #### TracerProvider
 `TracerProvider` constructor now accepts a `SpanProcessorInterface` as the first argument, rather than an array of